segni-tafesse/ethio_agri_smart/lib/data/Green_pepper.md

  the ideal temperature and humidity for the well-being of green pepper plants, a subject of utmost importance!
 Green pepper plants thrive in warm temperatures, ideally between 70-90°F (21-32°C).
 They enjoy a moderate level of humidity, around 40-60%.
 It is essential to provide a comfortable environment for your green pepper plants, ensuring they are not exposed to extreme temperatures or excessively dry conditions.
 Strike a balance, my gardening companion, and create a cozy haven for your green pepper plants to flourish and bear delicious fruits!
 # Fertilizers
  The nourishment that green pepper plants crave, an essential element for their growth!
 When it comes to fertilizing green pepper plants, a balanced fertilizer is recommended.
 Look for a fertilizer with equal or near-equal amounts of nitrogen (N), phosphorus (P), and potassium (K).
 This will provide the necessary nutrients for healthy foliage, flowering, and fruit production.
 Apply the fertilizer according to the manufacturer's instructions, typically every 4-6 weeks during the growing season.
 Feed your green pepper plants with care, and they shall reward you with a bountiful harvest of flavorful peppers!
-# Possibke Disease  of  Green pepper
+# Possible Disease  of  Green pepper

 ## Virus
 Some common viral diseases that may affect green pepper plants include: